 One tablespoon added to the cat’s normal food in order to ease constipation should help.
 It is vital to remember that constipation often leads to dehydration so always make sure that your cat has plenty of fresh water available.
 If the constipation does not resolve, seek veterinary advice .

 Again, pumpkin is high in fiber.
 Fiber in a meal provides bulk, giving the cat a feeling of fullness without the calories.
-But as with all dietary plans, you should first consult your veterinary surgeon about your cat’s specific needs.
+But as with all dietary plans, you should first consult your vet about your cat’s specific needs.

 Also in order to use pumpkin to help promote weight loss, it is recommended substituting a portion of your cats food with pumpkin as pumpkin is low in calories but had a good nutritional source to keep our cats happy and healthy.